reliablyhq/documentation/docs/guides/live-cluster/index.md

 [reliablyCLI]: https://github.com/reliablyhq/cli/

-## Discover Reliability concerns from live Kubernetes Cluster
+## Discover Reliability concerns from Kubernetes Cluster

 To use Reliably to discover reliability concerns from your live cluster, you can
 run: